 My research interests centre around the physical and digital movement of wealth across borders and the impact it has on developing states.

-I have 9 years of experience as a litigator, and I am specialised in corporate, commercial, constitutional and administrative law.
+I have 9 years of experience as a litigator, and I am specialised in corporate, commercial, constitutional, finance and administrative law.

 - Working with the Tax Justice Network and Kings College London to identify gaps within the international corporate tax architecture that facilitates illicit financial flows through the creation of global wealth chains.